arsummers/kid-chart/README.md

 9/9: working on rules instance views.
 Need a redirect after submitting the rule instance form.

 9/11: Still need to figure out how to redirect back to the rules instance creation form when it gets submitted.
 Reluctant to make a full detail view, since it feels like each rules instance really doesn't need it's own page.
 Once the redirect is working, I want to figure out how to incorporate the button for it into the kid detail template.

+9/14: Computer is having trouble opening files with code.
+Might need to create a primary key section for rules instances, even though I really don't want to